 Below, Ibn Qayyim al-Jawziyyah (d.751H/1350CE) summarises for us the main ways in which Iblis, the Devil, seeks to assault Man; rendering him ungrateful, then forgetful of God.
 He writes:

-‘Whoever possesses intelligence knows there is no path for the devil to overcome him, except from three directions:
+‘Whoever possesses intelligence knows there is no path for Satan to overcome him, except from three directions:

 Thirdly, burdening yourself with things that do not concern you.’2

-Aware of the monoculture’s greed, extravagance and excesses; and its relentless push to render people heedless of God’s presence; and its seduction of souls, alluring them with all but the Essential – it’s not surprising that many Muslims see this bulldozing liberal process as ‘satanic’.
-And that which strays so defiantly from God’s purpose is unlikely to escape the Divine Rigour or Wrath for very long: How many a city given to wrongdoing did We destroy, after which We raised up another people.
-[21:11] And how many a town did We destroy which was thankless for its means of livelihood.
-[28:58] For believers, all this makes it urgent that we come together to partake in the healing of this ever-growing, decadent monoculture.
+Aware of the monoculture’s greed, extravagance and excesses; its relentless push to render people heedless of God; and its seduction of souls, alluring them with all but the Essential – it’s not surprising that many Muslims see this bulldozing liberal process as ‘satanic’.
+And that which strays so defiantly from God’s ways is unlikely to escape the Divine Rigour or Divine Wrath for very long: How many a city given to wrongdoing did We destroy, after which We raised up another people.
+[Q.21:11] And also: And how many a town did We destroy which was thankless for its means of livelihood.
+[Q.28:58] For believers, all this makes it urgent that we come together to partake in the healing of this ever-growing, decadent monoculture.
 And God’s help is sought.

 1. Remembering God: Reflections on Islam (Cambridge: Islamic Texts Society, 2000), 22.